fbgallet/roam-extension-elapsed-time/README.md

 ### Elapsed time
 Calculate and insert elapsed time between two timestamp.
 The `Elapsed time` command has different behaviors depending on the context:
-  - if the current block contains a timestamp, a second timestamp (now) will be added and the elapsped time calculated,
+  - if the current block contains a timestamp, a second timestamp (now) will be added and the elapsped time calculated and inserted just after the timestamps, in the format defined in the settings (by default: (**30'**) ),
   - if it contains already two timestamps, the elapsed time will be (re)calculated,
   - if there is no timestamp (or a Smartblock button for a timestamp), a timestamp (now) will be inserted,